ajwdewit/pcse/doc/code.rst

 Convenience routines
 --------------------

-These routines are there for conveniently starting a WOFOST simulation.
-They are mainly used in the tutorial and examples but can be used to further elaborating on when writing your own scripts.
+These routines are there for conveniently starting a WOFOST simulation for the demonstration and tutorials.
+They can serve as an example to build your own script but have no further relevance.

 .. autofunction:: pcse.start_wofost.start_wofost

-.. autofunction:: pcse.run_wofost.run_wofost

 Miscelaneous utilities